-I actually already wrote about how to make friends in hostels so I thought that in this article, I would expand a little on what I said in that, as well as provide you with a whole host of other places you can meet people while travelling.
+I actually already wrote about how to make friends in hostels so I thought that in this article, I would expand a little on what I said in that, as well as provide you with a whole host of other ways you can find backpacker friends and meet people while travelling.

-Breaking the Ice
+1. Breaking the Ice

-The most difficult thing by far about making friends while travelling solo is breaking the ice.
+If you want to meet other travellers, you have to master the art of breaking the ice.
 That initial point of contact with a stranger is always nerve-wracking, but once you’ve started talking, you’ll soon realise that you were worrying about nothing!

 Travellers are super friendly people, and as soon as you’ve initiated conversation, you’ll find that the small talk comes very easily.
-Chances are, you’ll get chatting about the generic backpacker stuff – How long have you been travelling?
+You’ll get chatting about the generic backpacker stuff (How long have you been travelling?
 Where have you been?
-Where are you going? – and before you know it, you’re drinking a beer and planning your journey to the next city together.
+Where are you going?) and before you know it, you’re drinking a beer and planning your journey to the next city together!

 You just have to break the ice.

-Making Friends in Hostels
+2. Making Friends in Hostels

-The best kinds of hostels to meet other travellers are party hostels as they tend to have events on every night and staff members whose job it is to get people socialising, but even if partying isn’t your thing, you’ll be able to find a friendly hostel no problem.
+The best kinds of hostels to meet other travellers are party hostels as they tend to have events on every night and staff members whose sole job it is to get people socialising, but even if partying isn’t your thing, you’ll be able to find a friendly hostel no problem.

 In hostels, it’s completely acceptable to talk to someone for 5 minutes and then ask them if they want to grab a beer in the hostel bar.
 Don’t believe me?
 Try it!

-If your room is empty or your room mates don’t seem up for talking, just head to the hostel’s bar/common area and get chatting to someone there!
+If your dorm room is empty or your room mates don’t seem up for talking, just head to the hostel’s bar/common area and get chatting to someone there!
 If you see a lively table of people, just walk over and ask to join – they are guaranteed to say yes and you’ll only feel silly for a minute, I promise.

-Join a Free Walking Tour
+3. Join a Free Walking Tour

 Tinder may not be something you expected to see on this list, but I love to use Tinder to meet people while travelling.
-Simply say in your bio that you have a few days in the city and want to find some cool local bars to relax in.
-Not only do you get to be shown around the city by someone who actually lives there, but they might end up being your soulmate as well!
-That’s a win/win I’d say.
+Simply say in your bio that you have a few days in the city and want to find some cool local bars to relax in or explore the city.
+This is a great way to meet locals while travelling, and if you get a smooch at the end then it’s a win win!
+Bumble BFF is also a great way to meet people while travelling if you’re a woman as it will be full of other girls wanting to hang out!

-I personally have never hitchhiked while travelling, although friends who have have told me that hitchhiking is a great way to meet people while travelling.
 First of all, it takes an eccentric to stop for a hitchhiker, so you know from the get go that you’re going to meet some interesting people, and the nature of hitchhiking means that you’re going to be in someone’s car for however many hours getting to know them.
 You never know, maybe they will invite you to some cool party when you reach your destination!

 For some tips on how to stay safe while hitchhiking as a solo female traveller, please check out this link!

-Join Travel Communities on Facebook
+6. Join Travel Communities on Facebook

 There have been so many times when I have seen people posting to groups saying that they are travelling alone to a certain destination and would like to meet up with someone, and the posts get inundated with comments from other solo travellers and locals who want to connect and show people around their city!

 Another thing that makes these groups so great is that solo travellers can post if anything goes wrong and receive love, advice and support in response.
 I’ve seen solo female travellers post about being sexually assaulted and within minutes, local girls from the area have been offering to meet up to console them and help them to file a police report etc. They really are fantastic resources to have as a solo traveller, even if you’re not trying to meet people while travelling!

-Take a Class
+7. Take a Class

 While I was living on Koh Rong, so many tourists wanted to learn fire spinning and hula hooping, and there were always some friendly hippies willing to teach them!
 There were also daily yoga sessions on the beach as well as the chance to become a certified diver.
-The obvious bonus about meeting other travellers in this way is that you have a shared interest right from the beginning.
+The obvious bonus about meeting travellers in this way is that you have a shared interest right from the beginning.
 What are you waiting for?